Web Platform Design Principles

 The open attribute was introduced on the details element, and then re-used by dialog.

-If you do re-use an existing attribute, try to keep its syntax as close as possible to the syntax of the existing attribute.
+If you do re-use an existing HTML attribute, try to keep its syntax as close as possible to the syntax of the existing attribute.

 The for attribute was introduced on the label element, for specifying which form element it should be associated with.
 It was later re-used by output, for specifying which elements contributed input values to or otherwise affected the calculation.
 The syntax of the latter is broader: it accepts a space-separated list of ids, whereas the former only accepts one id.
 However, they both still conform to the same syntax, whereas e.g. if one of them accepted a list of ids, and the other one a selector, that would be an antipattern.

-The inverse also applies: do not re-use an existing attribute name if the functionality you are adding is not similar to that of the existing attribute.
+The inverse also applies: do not re-use an existing HTML attribute name if the functionality you are adding is not similar to that of the existing attribute.

 The type attribute is used on the input and button elements to further specialize the element type, whereas on every other element (e.g. link, script, style) it specifies MIME type.
 This is an antipattern; one of these groups of attributes should have had a different name.